jennymhkao/home/about.md

 whoami?
 {% endhighlight %}

-I'm a human with exceptional taste.
+I'm a human with exquisite tastes.